 Monge-Rodriguez and Cruz worked with Associated Students Board, Committees, and Commissions, the Alumni Association, and Graduate Student Association to secure the start up costs of the AS Food Bank.
 They received approval for the Class of 2011 Senior Class Gift through the Alumni Association, contribution from AS President’s Office, the Student Recruitment and Retention Center, AS Business Services Advisory Committee, and the Graduate Student Association.
 Additionally, they launched a donation drive and publicity campaign in March 2011, which stocked the shelves and increased awareness about the need for a Food Bank on a University Campus.
 With contributions from AS staff, Student Affairs Division staff, students, UCSB community, and the Santa Barbara Community, the shelves were stocked and ready for opening.

 The Associated Students Food Bank opened on April 19th, 2011 serving 5 students in its first day.
 Today, we have serviced over 6,000 students and over 70,000 visits.

-The Associated Students Food Bank is run and led by students through the AS Food Bank Committee and a full time AS staff working to supervise student staff and advise the Committee.
+The Associated Students Food Bank is run and led by students through the AS Food Bank Committee, AS Food Bank Operations and a full time AS staff working to supervise student staff and advise the Committee.
 For more information on the AS Food Bank Committee please click here.
 If you have any questions regarding the AS Food Bank operation and distribution please contact our staff.